alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/slides/20220119-linux-python.md

 * You are able to use the command line for basic operations.
 * You know some useful Linux commands and tools and how to learn more.
-* You remember the core aspects of Python.
+* You remember the core aspects of Python, and know useful tools to ease the development process.
 * You know how to write a Python script to train a machine learning model.

+--

+Some guidelines for the whole class:

+* If I do something that you do not understand and want to understand, please let me know!
+* If you do things differently, feel free to share your way!
+* If you know extra tricks and tips, let us know!

 ???

-If I do something that you do not understand, please let me know and we will talk about it.

 ---

 ## What is Linux?

-[Linux](https://en.wikipedia.org/wiki/Linux) is a family of **open-source** operating systems based on the _Linux kernel_, an operating system kernel first released in 1991, evolved from the propietary Unix.
+[Linux](https://en.wikipedia.org/wiki/Linux) is a family of **open-source** operating systems based on the _Linux kernel_, an operating system kernel first released in 1991, evolved from the proprietary Unix.

 There exist multiple Linux _distributions_, such as Ubuntu, Debian and Fedora, each with specific characteristics but all based on the same kernel and provided by the [GNU Project](https://en.wikipedia.org/wiki/GNU_Project).